anicoli/MD_starting_package/README.md

 - **Review on MD and Docking**
   A fantastic [review article on MD and docking](https://www.frontiersin.org/articles/10.3389/fphar.2018.00923/full) to understand the synergy between these two techniques.

+- **MD Theory and exercise**
+Learn the fondumental theory and rules behind MD simulation: [Practical considerations for Molecular Dynamics](https://computecanada.github.io/molmodsim-md-theory-lesson-novice/aio/index.html)

 ## 🎥 Video Lessons

 - **Prof. Erik Lindahl's Complete Course**
-  Dive into the world of molecular simulations and computational biophysics with .
+  Dive into the world of molecular simulations and computational biophysics with [Erik Lindahl on youtube](https://www.youtube.com/@eriklindahl/videos).
 So much knowledge packed in there!

 - **VMD for Dummies - Dr. Mohamed Shehata's Complete Course**
   Learn step by step all the basics of VMD to study, visualize, and analyze MD trajectories with the [VMD Complete Course on YouTube](https://www.youtube.com/watch?v=mi6fZLrcZM8&list=PLhYF9QNr23IaG-aFub24_T8XnIbJb7fNU).